Second-Last/generational-reference-forge/README.md

   - `liveOwnerIsNotSafe`: Claims that a reference whose allocation's owner is still alive is not safe to dereference.

+## Scope Assumptions & Limitations

+Since all programs boil down to memory operations, we believe there are actually very few simplifications made.
+Perhaps the most notable being the following:

+- Owners cannot "own" any other owners, allowing for a cascade-style deallocation of multiple owners.
+This is probabily the only limitation this system has.
+- There are no modifications in this system.
+However, we claim that this is more of a design simplification to allow easier modeling and doesn't reduce the effectiveness of our system, since any modification to a memory location can be transformed to a free then reuse allocation that's attached to the same owner, so nothing is changed.

 ## Testing

 The model was tested through a combination of satisfiability and